steinwurf/build-images/README.rst

 Say you need a Docker image for 'foo' version 2, but the latest version on the Steinwurf organization on Docker Hub is 'foo' version 1.
-You can then create the a 'foo-2' folder and a Dockerfile for the image.
+You can then create a 'foo-2' folder and a Dockerfile for the image.

 Once the Dockerfile is ready you can login to the Steinwurf Docker Hub account from the command-line::